Ian Bostridge: Since 2000

 He gave the inaugural Nicholas Breakspear lecture, "Classical Attitudes: Latin and music through the ages" at the University of Trondheim in 2015; and the annual BIRTHA lecture, "Humanity in Song: Schubert's Winter Journey" at the University of Bristol in the same year.
 He delivered the Lincoln Kirstein Lecture, "Song and Dance", at NYU in 2016.
 He gave the Berlin Family Lectures at the University of Chicago in April 2021.

 Bostridge had his own year-long Perspectives series at Carnegie Hall in 2005/6, and a twelve-month residency at the Barbican in 2008, "Homeward Bound".
 He has had a Carte Blanche season at the Concertgebouw and further artistic residencies in Luxembourg, Hamburg, the Schubertiade Schwarzenberg and the Wigmore Hall.

 On 11 November 2009 Bostridge sang Agnus Dei from Benjamin Britten's War Requiem, at the Armistice Day service in Westminster Abbey.
 This uses the words of war poet Wilfred Owen's "At a Calvary near the Ancre".
 The service marked the loss of the WWI generation, whose last members died earlier the same year.
 Bostridge performed Kurt Weill's anti-war Four Walt Whitman Songs in 2014.
 He also has a long history with directing and performing The Threepenny Opera.

 In 2013, he performed as part of the Barbican Britten centenary festival in London, and released a new recording of the composer's War Requiem.

-Bostridge was for a time the music columnist for Standpoint magazine, the monthly publication launched in 2008 "to celebrate Western civilisation"; he continues to serve on the magazine's advisory board.
+Bostridge was for a time the music columnist for Standpoint magazine, the monthly publication launched in 2008 "to celebrate Western civilisation" and served on the magazine's advisory board.
+He has been Prospect magazine's classical columnist since 2023.
 He is a Youth Music Ambassador, a patron of the Music Libraries Trust and of the Macmillan Cancer Support Guards Chapel Carol Concert.